pnickchi/gofedf/README.md

 parameters.
 The package requires 3 elements to apply GoF for your model:

-1)  A function to calculate score values for each observation and returns a nxp matrix.
+1)  A function to calculate score values for each observation and returns a (n x p) matrix.
 Each rows calculates the score for each observation.
-Alternatively you might have the score values as a matrix.
+Alternatively you might have the score values as a matrix which is also acceptable.

 2)  A function to calculate probability inverse transformation of data.
     This is usually a function that returns a vector of n elements.